dtrebilco/CSVDatabase/README.md

 # CSVDatabase

 A simple database that is stored in CSV files.
-Suitable for databases that need to be storable and mergable in via source control.
+Suitable for databases that need to be storable and mergable via source control.

 ## Introduction

 When developing games it is standard to have values for designers (or modders) to change how the game operates.
 These values can be stored in simple text files, json or even binary.

-However, using these formats leads to issues when this data needs to be stored in sourcecontrol and merge conflicts occur.
+However, using these formats leads to issues when this data needs to be stored in source control and merge conflicts occur.
 In most cases this will require a custom merge tool or exclusive locking of assets.

 Another issue is that lots of designers like to use programs like Excel to calculate an update values.